Gopal-Khadka/DevGram/PROCEDURES.md

   For this, no new user document need to be created in the firestore `users` collection.

 For checking the condition, a query on the firestore is run to check if the user already exists .
 If user is already created before, the retrieved data can be stored in the local storage and authStore in zustand similar to signIn and LogIn functionality.

+### Fetching Profile Header Data

+If the user is found on the `users` collection, their information will be shown to the user instead of random values and data. `ProfileStore` is created using zustand to keep track of the searched user or selected user profile.
+This way, our media app is going to be dynamic and reactive in nature.